microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/how_to_use_the_solution.md

 - [How to extract a stream from the meeting](#how-to-extract-a-stream-from-the-meeting).

 ### Authentication
-Once you entered the URL in the Browser at first time, the Web UI renders the `Login` view.
+Once you entered the URL in the Browser for the first time, the Web UI renders the `Login` view.
 Please, click on the `Login with your account` to enter your Azure AD credentials.

 ![Login page](images/login-page.png)

-Ad or select the account you want to log in with.
+Add or select the account you want to log in with.

 ![Login popup](images/login-popup.png)